 08: Sachseln to Brünig Pass

-Brünig, the only low altitude Pass on the Camino de Santiago
+The Brünig Pass, the only low-altitude pass on the Camino de Santiago in Switzerland

 For this stage, here is the link: